Best Cheap Electronic Drum Set For Beginners

 Speaking of features, it is recommended to have at least four pads that function as snare, tom, hi-hat, and cymbal.
 And the more responsive they are, the better they are for learning.

-It's unreasonable to expect ultra realistic feel from beginner electric drum kits.
+It’s unreasonable to expect an ultra realistic feel from beginner electric drum kits.
 But there are good ones, as featured above.
-Also, pay attention to the quality of the pedal or kick drum tower that's included in the set.
+Also, pay attention to the quality of the pedal or kick drum tower that’s included in the set.

 Roland TD-1DMK sound module